sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 ## 2. SONiC Platform Management and Monitoring
 ### 2.1.
 Functional Requirements
-At a functional level of a chssis, SONiC will manage supervisor-cards, line cards and all other peripheral devices of the chassis as required by chassis platform vendor specification.
-Below requirements capture some of the key areas that is required to operate a VOQ chassis.
+At a functional level of a chassis, SONiC will manage supervisor-cards, line cards and all other peripheral devices of the chassis as required by chassis platform vendor specification.
+Below requirements capture some of the key areas required to operate a VOQ chassis.

 * Chassis supervisor-cards & line-cards should be able to boot using ONIE or any vendor specific boot method.
 * Line-cards should be managed via the Supervisor to support operations like power up/down, get operational status.
 * In a typical chassis, the Supervisor manages the fan speed based on various temperature sensors readings from line-cards and a chassis.
 * The Supervisor monitors PSUs of the chassis.
-* LED's and Transceiver's are present on line-cards and can be managed via line-card's SONiC platform instances.
+* LEDs and Transceivers are present on line-cards and can be managed via line-card's SONiC platform instances.
 * Some of these perpherals are plug-able and hot-swap capable.
 * In general, VOQ chassis has midplane ethernet which interconnects line-cards and supervisor together for its internal communication.
 This should be initalized upon platform booting and can be used as IP connectivity between supervisor, line-cards.
 * Each line-card will have management interface either directly to external management interface or via internal midplane ethernet.